tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Client-side-Logging-with-the-Microsoft-Azure-Storage-SDK-for-Java.md

 ---
-title: Client-side Logging with the Microsoft Azure Storage SDK for Java - Azure Storage
+title: Client-side logging with the Azure Storage client library for Java - Azure Storage
-description: The Storage Client Library enables you to log Azure Storage requests client-side from within your Java client application.
+description: The Azure Storage client library for Java enables you to log Azure Storage requests client-side from within your Java client application.
 author: pemari-msft

 ms.date: 09/23/2019